Italy’s Emma Morano, the world’s oldest person, dies at 117

-ROME (AP) — An Italian doctor says Emma Morano, at 117 the world’s oldest person, has died in her home in northern Italy.
+ROME (AP) — Emma Morano, at 117 the world’s oldest person who is also believed to have been the last surviving person born in the 1800s, died Saturday at her home in northern Italy, her physician said.

-Dr. Carlo Bava told The Associated Press by telephone that Morano’s caretaker called him to say the woman had passed away Saturday afternoon while sitting in an armchair in her home in Verbania, a town on Lake Maggiore.
+Dr. Carlo Bava told The Associated Press by phone that Morano’s caretaker had called him to say she had stopped breathing in the afternoon while sitting in an armchair at her home in Verbania, a town on Italy’s Lake Maggiore.

-Bava said he had last paid his nearly-daily call on Morano on Friday.
-He says “she thanked me and held my hand” as usual.
+Bava said he had last seen his patient on Friday when “she thanked me and held my hand,” as she did every time he called on her.
+While Morano had been increasingly spending more time sleeping and less time speaking in recent weeks, she had still eaten her daily raw egg and biscuits that day, he said.

-Morano, born on Nov.
-29, 1899, was also believed to have been the last surviving person in the world who was born in the 1800s.
+A woman in Jamaica, Violet Brown, who was born in that Caribbean island on March 10, 1900, is now considered the oldest known person in the world, according to a list kept by the Gerontology Research Group.
+Jamaican Prime Minister Andrew Holness tweeted his congratulations to her.

 Most Read Stories